kannan-janakiraman/Guided_LDA/README.md

 - get_best_model_for_class - performs grid search and returns C_v scores for given class idx
 - get_best_LDA_models - builds LDA models for given hyper parameters

+You can refer to GuidedLDA.ipynb for example usage.
+The tweets used for the example is stored in filtered_tweets.csv

-Sample usage of the class is given below
+Sample usage of the class is given below for tweets sent to AppleSupport.

 ```
 import gmc_lda